sjlamerton/wxWebViewChromium/README.md

 ------------

 * [wxWidgets][2]: r73369 / 2.9.5  or greater
-* [Chromium Embedded Framework][3]:  1.963.439, 1.1025.607, 1.1180.832 or
+* [Chromium Embedded Framework][3]:  1.963.439, 1.1025.607, 1.1180.832,
-   1.1364.1123.
+   1.1364.1123 or 3.1364.1188.

 Compiling
 ---------

-The backend is made up of only two files, `webview_chromium.cpp` and `webview_chromium.h`.
-Simply compile these alongside your project after adding the path to your Chromiumium Embedded Framework to your include directory list and linking to `libcef_dll_wrapper` and `libcef`.
+The backend is made up of five files, a source and header file for CEF1 and CEF3 and a selection header.
+Simply compile these alongside your project and add the path to your Chromiumium Embedded Framework install to your include directory list and link to `libcef_dll_wrapper` and `libcef`.

 Using
 -----